punctconnect/fiky-ds/index.markdown

 The customers are greeted with a straight-to-the-point, modernly-designed [landing page](https://punctconnect.github.io/demo), outlined to elevate their interaction with the platform.

 # Wireframe
 This is how we imagine the flow of the platform.
-Keep in mind that this is just an ideea and the mockup might look slightly different.
+Keep in mind that this is just an idea and the mockup might look slightly different.

 SignUp page and dashboard: